These days, organisations need to work hard to attract and retain new employees.

 Millennials tend to be much more interested in gaining new digital skills or improving existing skills to serve a specialised purpose in an organisation.

-Give them the tools and training needed for this and they will thrive.
+Give them the tools and training needed for this and they will thrive from wherever they are working from that day.

 New and existing employees can feature their skills and areas of expertise on their individual profiles within an intranet.